 I think I will be shopping online from here on out, to spare innocent children everywhere.

-The Best Greek Salad
+The best Greek salad

 I love Greek food.
 Meaty gyros in soft fluffy pita bread.
 Creamy, garlicky Tzatziki sauce!
 Flaky, nutty, honey-drenched baklava!!
 And crunchy, fresh Greek salad.
-Yes please.
+Yes, please.

 The best thing about this super flavorful salad is that it’s stupid easy and done in 20 minutes, start to finish.
 A few simple ingredients get together in a simple, homemade vinaigrette, and suddenly, BAM!
 You’re lounging on the sunny coast of Mykonos, your hair fluttering in the breeze from the Aegean sea, your gaze resting gently on the sparkling blue water.
 You know, LIVING THE DREAM.